 Trees In Trouble was recently placed on the Longlist (10 candidate books) for the 2021 Young Adult Science Book Award of the American Association for the Advancement of Science.
 Past winners include Lab Girl, The Wild Trees, and The Immortal Life of Henrietta Lacks.

 Trees In Trouble: Wildfires, Infestations, and Climate Change.
-Forthcoming April 7, 2020 from Counterpoint Press.
+2020.
+Counterpoint Press.

 The troubling story of the devastating and compounding effects of climate change in the Western and Rocky Mountain states, told through in-depth reportage and conversations with ecologists, professional forest managers, park service scientists, a burn boss, activists, and more.

 It isn’t all doom.
 Trees In Trouble revels in the smells and sights of western trees, as well as their amazing adaptations to life here.
 It also identifies practices that need to be adopted to optimize our future forests.
 They need public support.

 “Mathews identifies the urgent concerns, the conflicts between related agencies, and possible solutions to the problems that will only get worse if we don’t act on them immediately.
 Equally compelling is his sharing of new knowledge about the wonder of trees, how they work, how they interact, and just how crucial they are to our survival.
 Trees in Trouble is an essential read for people concerned about the long-term future of our continent.”